Custom carbon enduro bike anyone?

 - Custom colour scheme with hand-painted decals

-It’s one of a handful of new custom-made and super-high-end bikes we’ve seen this year, beginning with UNNO bikes’ custom carbon, and continuing onto the Robot Bike Co, made from 3D printing.
+It’s one of a handful of new custom-made and super-high-end bikes we’ve seen, beginning with UNNO bikes’ custom carbon, and continuing onto the Robot Bike Co, made from 3D printing.
 They join established bikes like Santa Cruz Bronson, Evil Insurgent, Transition Patrol and the Intense Recluse that are making bikes for riders who want the best, and to hell with the expense.

-The bike is now on sale after three years of development, at £4,390 for frame and Fox Float X shock.
-That’s a hell of a price, but ARBR are going after that high-end customer.
+The bike is now on sale.
+It’s a hell of a price, but ARBR are going after that high-end customer.
 And for that money you do get some pioneering features and attention to detail that looks interesting to us.

 What are the details then?